microsoft/Kusto-Query-Language/doc/not-equals-operator.md

 ---
-title: The case-insensitive !~ (not equals) string operator - Azure Data Explorer
+title:  The case-insensitive !~ (not equals) string operator
 description: Learn how to use the !~ (not equals) string operator to filter records for data that doesn't match a case-insensitive string. ms.reviewer: alexans ms.topic: reference